bxparks/rpn83p/docs/FUTURE.md

 - auto-insert an implied `1` when `EE` is pressed in certain conditions
     - if the `E` is pressed on the HP-42S, a `1` or `1.` or `-1` or `-1.` is
       auto inserted into the input buffer under certain conditions
-    - this feature inserts extra characters into the input buffer instead of changing the behavior of the input *parser*
+    - this feature requires inserting extra characters into the input buffer instead of changing the behavior of the input *parser*
-    - therefore, this so is more difficult to implement in RPN83P versus the HP-42S, because the RPN83P has far more data types (e.g. complex numbers, Record types) so the input buffer code needs to understand the format of those data types to do the right thing
+    - therefore, this is more difficult to implement in RPN83P versus the HP-42S, because the RPN83P has far more data types (e.g. complex numbers, Record types) so the input buffer code needs to understand the format of those data types to do the right thing